stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 ## When to write QuickJs (JavaScript) vs Lua

-Both engines are similarly capable for the common case (reacting to `rack.onMidiMessage`, building/sending messages).
+Both engines are similarly capable for the common case (reacting to `midi.onMessage`, building/sending messages).
 Pick based on these differences:

 | | QuickJs (JS) | Lua |
 |---|---|---|